Stress in ordered systems: Ginzburg-Landau type density field theory

 \section{Application to phase-field crystal models}

 In this section, we consider forms of the free energy $F$ specific to systems with different crystal symmetries.
 An already well-established minimal model for this is the PFC which was introduced as a phenomenological field theory to model crystallization and related phenomena \cite{elderModelingElasticPlastic2004}.
-We investigate five PFC models: 2D hexagonal (2D hex), 2D square (2D sq), 3D bcc, 3D fcc and 3D simple cubic (3D sc), using established free energy functionals for the first four and introducing a new PFC model to produce a stable sc phase.
-As is customary for phase-field modelling, we employ the notation $\psi$ for the microscopically varying density field under consideration.
+We investigate five PFC models: 2D hexagonal (2D hex), 2D square (2D sq), 3D bcc, 3D fcc and 3D simple cubic (3D sc), using established free energy functionals for the first four and an adapted PFC model for the sc phase.
+As customary for phase-field modelling, we employ the notation $\psi$ for the microscopically varying density field under consideration.
 The stress tensor $\tilde\sigma_{ij}$ is defined in terms of a microscopic density field $\n$, so its expression in terms of $\psi$ depends on the exact connection between these two quantities.
 Here, we define $\psi \equiv \tilde\rho$, and consider the elastic response of $\psi$ during an adiabatic deformation at constant macroscopic density $\avg \psi$, which is achieved by the following transformation of the field

 where $\psi^{eq}(\vec r)$ is the unstrained equilibrium crystal configuration and $\vec u$ is an arbitrary macroscopic displacement field.
 We employ the method developed in the previous sections to find explicit forms of the stress tensors in terms of $ \psi$.
 Then, for each PFC model, we expand the ground state in an appropriate number of reciprocal lattice modes to obtain expressions for the elastic constants in terms of the reciprocal mode amplitudes by use of tetradic product sums.
 For the established free energy functionals, we find the elastic constants in agreement with previous works.
 From the expressions of the elastic constants, we find that there are particular model parameters for which all the PFC models exhibit isotropic elasticity except for the 3D bcc model which always exhibits anisotropic elastic behavior.
 The results are summarized in Table \ref{tab:elasticity_summary}.